inouire/java-basics/README.md

 **Please keep in mind that the classes from java-basics are made to be reliable and really simple to use.**
 So if you feel that they don't provide you enough power or flexibility, you should look at more complete libraries from the java world, or send a pull request if you have a way to do what you want that keep the usage really simple.

-But maybe what they do will cover your needs :dart: as they cover mine ?

 The next sections present some examples to show how to use it.
 If you want to modify or contribute to java-basics, jump to the last section of this README.

 ## Args